glitt2005/CHKP8/myfile-find it.md

 <br>

-Vamos a ver todo esto con el EJEMPLO A ejemplo:
+Vamos a ver todo esto con el EJEMPLO A:

 #### EJEMPLO A:

 ```js